structix-cli/structix/docs/docs/cli-commands/ops/add/microservice.md

 structix ops add microservice <name> <image>
 ```

+## Arguments

+-   `name`: The name of the microservice to be created.
+-   `image`: The Docker image for the microservice.

 ## Options

-- `--db`: Optional database (choices: postgres, mysql, mongo, redis).
+-   `--db`: Optional database to be used with the microservice.
+Choices are `postgres`, `mysql`, `mongo`, or `redis`.
-- `--port`: Port the service will expose (default: 80).
+-   `--port`: Port the service will expose.
+Default is `80`.
-- `--replicas`: Number of replicas for the deployment (default: 1).
+-   `--replicas`: Number of replicas for the deployment.
+Default is `1`.
-- `--deploy`: Deploy the Helm chart into your current K8s cluster.
+-   `--deploy`: Deploy the Helm chart into your current Kubernetes cluster.
+This is a flag option.
 -   `--with-ingress`: Include an Ingress resource for the microservice.
+This is a flag option.

 ## Examples